COMSAE · Phase 3

 Scoring & Reporting

-After completing an exam, candidates will receive a Score Report and Performance Profile which provides a numerical standard score for the total test and a graphic presentation for performance on three groups of content areas.
+After completing an examination, candidates will receive a Score Report and Performance Profile, which provides a numerical standard score for the total test and a graphic presentation for performance in the three content areas of competency domain, clinical presentation, and discipline.